When Do Neural Nets Outperform Boosted Trees on Tabular Data?

 \subsubsection{Training time analysis}

 In this section we analyze the relative training time required by each algorithm.
-Here we only consider algorithms with their \emph{default} hyperparameters, so no tuning is used. \cref{tab:runtime-rank} shows a ranking of all algorithms, according to the average training time per 1\,000 training samples; as before, we separately present results for datasets of size less than or equal to 1250 in \cref{tab:runtime-rank-tabpfn}.
-These rankings are calculated by first taking the average training time per 1\,000 samples over all 10 folds of all 176 datasets, and then ranking each algorithm for each dataset according to this average train time.
+Here we only consider algorithms with their \emph{default} hyperparameters, so no tuning is used. \cref{tab:runtime-rank} shows a ranking of all algorithms, according to the average training time per 1\,000 training samples.
+Similar to \cref{tab:ranks-accuracy-all-datasets-all-algs}, an important caveat to \cref{tab:runtime-rank} is that not all algorithms completed on all \ndatasets{} (especially NAM, DeepFM, and TabTransformer) due to memory or timeout issues with our experimental setup, so these are only rough comparisons.
+We also separately present results for datasets of size less than or equal to 1250 in \cref{tab:runtime-rank-tabpfn} (and this table has no such caveat).